8 Different Types of Snakes in the Philippines

 The cobra will spit poison or strike if it feels threatened.
 This snake can often be fatally bitten.

-This snake, which is indigenous to the southern parts of the Philippines, can be recognized by its thick midsection, pale neck, and bluish-black coloring.
+This snake, indigenous to the southern parts of the Philippines, is recognized by its thick midsection, pale neck, and bluish-black coloring.

 Rats, mice, and certain amphibians, including the Asian toad, are among its frequent victims.